stevexyz/microtron/README.md

 This is a fork of gigatron that is trying to minimize even more the number of components required.

+Original project by Marcel van Kervinck and Walter Belgers can be found at https://gigatron.io

-Discussion can be found on https://forum.gigatron.io/viewtopic.php?t=255
+Discussion about microtron can be found at https://forum.gigatron.io/viewtopic.php?t=255

 Schematic files are edited with KiCAD 6.